Six Dead And Mogadishu Mayor Wounded In Blast At His Office - UrduPoint

 Six Dead And Mogadishu Mayor Wounded In Blast At His Office

-Mogadishu, (UrduPoint / Pakistan Point News - 24th Jul, 2019 ) :Six people were killed and the mayor of Mogadishu wounded in a bombing at the mayoral offices in the Somali capital, the government said on Wednesday, in an attack claimed by Al-Shabaab jihadists.
+Mogadishu, (UrduPoint / Pakistan Point News - 25th Jul, 2019 ) :Six people were killed and the mayor of Mogadishu was wounded in a bombing at the mayoral offices in the Somali capital on Wednesday, in an attack claimed by Al-Shabaab group to have been targeting a UN envoy.

 United Nations special envoy James Swan had met the mayor, Abdirahman Omar Osman, and left just before the blast at the headquarters of the Banadir district, which encompasses Mogadishu, according to the mission's Twitter account.